JAYASREE24032006/Mean-and-Variance/README.md

 **R.NO : 212223040074**

-#  eX 1  :  Mean and variance of a discrete  distribution
+#  EX 1  :  Mean and variance of a discrete  distribution

 # Aim :